-Testing as a Managed Service – Part I
+Testing as an Outsourced Managed Service – Part I

 Testing has become a highly-specialised function of modern software development, requiring a steep investment in skills and training.
 But testing skills can also be sourced as part of a managed service from well-established and experienced service providers.